techservicesillinois/aws-enterprise-vpc/README.md

    and generate the detailed output file needed for the following step:

-       terraform output > details.txt
+       terraform output -json > details.json

 4. Contact Technology Services to enable Enterprise VPC networking features for your VPC:

    * Do you need a Core Services VPC peering, VPN connections, or both?

-   * Attach the `details.txt` file generated in the previous step.
-This contains your AWS account number, your VPC's name, region, ID, and CIDR block, and some additional configuration details (in XML format) for the on-campus side of each VPN connection.
+   * Attach the `details.json` file generated in the previous step.
+This contains your AWS account number, your VPC's name, region, ID, and CIDR block, and some additional configuration details (in escaped XML format) for the on-campus side of each VPN connection.

 5. If you requested a Core Services VPC peering connection, Technology Services will initiate one and provide you with its ID.
 Edit `vpc/terraform.tfvars` to add the new peering connection ID (enclosed in quotes), e.g.